 Snakebites in AustraliaAccording to The Australian Snakebite Project, there were venomous snakes discovered in every Australian state and territory.
 This means that Modbury is not a 100% snakebite-free city.
 The project further stated that there are about 3,000 snakebite cases in Australia every year.

-Snakebites may show different signs and symptoms.
+Snakebite Common Signs and Symptoms?Snakebites may show different signs and symptoms.
 It varies depending on the type of snake.
 The following may be seen around the area of the snakebite:

 - Severe pain and tenderness at the site of the bite

-One thing to keep in mind is that not all snakebites are deadly.
+Are all Snakebites Deadly?One thing to keep in mind is that not all snakebites are deadly.
 This may help you to keep calm and be able to apply the necessary first aid treatment to a snakebite victim.
 A snakebite that is dry, non-venomous, or venomous, if responded with first aid immediately, may still be treated.

 Knowing what a dry snakebites isIn a dry snakebite, a venomous snake was unable to produce venom when it bit its victim.
-But this snakebite is still painful.
+But this snakebite still stings.
 In addition, it will also be difficult to identify if there is no venom present.
-Following are the common symptoms of a dry snakebite:
+The following are the common symptoms of a dry snakebite:

 - Swelling and redness around the bite